 The purpose of the AWP program is to assure that state government participates in developing and creating flexible time work schedules, additional permanent part-time positions and other alternative work patterns in order to maximize, in a manner consistent with the needs of state service, the employment options available to existing and potential state employees.
-Bureau of Affirmative Action (BAA) provides technical assistance to agencies and employees in implementing this program and monitors the agencies' programs.
-All state agencies have an AWP program.

-AGENCY POLICY AND PROCEDURE OUTLINE
+ALTERNATIVE WORK PATTERNS AGENCY POLICY AND PROCEDURE OUTLINE

 POLICY STATEMENT COMPONENTS: